DrPeachy/ResumeSaver/README.md

   * 2 points as indicated in the handout
   * it will include the front-end form validation
 * (3 points) dotenv
-  * for Configuration Management
+  * for Configuration Management including:
+    1. URL config(host+port) for both ends in either production or development,
+    2. Database URL in either production or development,
+    3. Authentication Secret
   * so that the DB URL won't be exposed
 * (1 points) React-Router-DOM
-  * for frontend routing
+  * for frontend SPA routing, state passing, and etc
   * in order to cooperate with the react component
   * 1 point as it is easy to learn
+* (1 point) axios (new added)
+  * for frontend AJAX handling
+  * easy to use, 1 point
 * (5 points) NLP.js
   * for natural language processing
   * external lib that is used to recognize content and fit them into schema class(since I am not good at AI or ML stuff, this might be challenging for me)